Ichmed/Thousndoor/Tables, Taverns and Thousndoor/Brined Fish and Browned Onions.md

 "You a copper?"
 "No, just a journalist!"
 "'bout as bad, no?"
 Just as I fear being kicked out of the establishment, his face softens.
-"What ya wanna know"
+"What ya wanna know".
+I will spare you the sarcasm laden and slow conversation that follows, but at the end of it, I'm rather dumbfounded, there seems to be